Bowl Championship Series: Support

-While there was substantial criticism aimed at the BCS system from coaches, media, and fans alike, there was is also support for the system.
+While there was substantial criticism aimed at the BCS system from coaches, media, and fans alike, there was also support for the system.
 Tim Cowlishaw of The Dallas Morning News cited several advantages that the BCS has over a playoff system.
 Under the BCS, a single defeat was extremely detrimental to a team's prospects for a national championship, although critics pointed out regularly that history shows non-AQ conference teams were hurt far more than AQ conference teams when they lost a game.
 Supporters contended that this created a substantial incentive for teams to do their best to win every game.
 Under a proposed playoffs system, front-running teams could be in a position of safety at the end of the regular season and could pull or greatly reduce their use of top players in order to protect them from injuries or give them recovery time (this happens frequently in the NFL).
 This may have been less likely to happen under the BCS system where a team in the running for a No. 1 or No. 2 ranking at the end of the year would likely have been punished in the polls for a loss, potentially eliminating them from contention.

 While the BCS routinely involved controversy about which two teams are the top teams, in rare instances there was a clear-cut top two; the BCS ensured these top two would play each other for the championship.
 For example, USC and Texas in 2005 were the only undefeated teams; both teams were only tested a couple of times all season and mauled every other opponent they faced by large margins.
 Had this scenario occurred before the inception of the BCS, the teams would have been unable to play each other due to contractual obligations with the major bowls and there would have been dual national champions.
 Under the BCS system however, these two teams got to play for the championship.

 The NCAA, the governing organization of most collegiate sports, had no official process for determining its FBS (Div.
 1-A) champion.
 Instead, FBS champions were chosen by what the NCAA called in its official list of champions "selecting organizations".

 According to its website, the BCS:

 "...[wa]s managed by the commissioners of the 11 NCAA Division I-A conferences, the director of athletics at the University of Notre Dame, and representatives of the bowl organizations.

 "...[wa]s a five-game arrangement for post-season college football that [wa]s designed to match the two top-rated teams in a national championship game and to create exciting and competitive match-ups between eight other highly regarded teams in four other games".